telerik/kendo-ui-core/docs/web/sortable/overview.md

 # Sortable Overview

-[Kendo UI Sortable widget](http://demos.telerik.com/kendo-ui/sortable/index) makes a group of DOM elements sortable by dragging and dropping with a mouse or a finger.
+The [Kendo UI Sortable widget](http://demos.telerik.com/kendo-ui/sortable/index) makes a group of DOM elements sortable by dragging and dropping with a mouse or a finger.

 ## Getting Started

 ### Initialize the Sortable